was advertised to be leased out in 1839 - To Innkeepers

 road from Maitland to Liverpool plains, New England, and all the

 out stations.
-The Township of Aberdeen is just commencing and in a few
+The Township of Aberdeen is just commencing and in

-therefore it being the best time of the
+transferred immediately therefore it being the best time of the

 the tenant will have the benefit of it.
 The Aberdeen Inn being

 so well known it requires no puffing, but any respectable party

 that might rent the inn with attention will realise a fortune in

 three years.
 An Eight horse flour mill was also advertised

 The next publican was